ChocoChopin/miEru/README.md

 * [Copy the key to your clipboard with this button](https://prnt.sc/tnwpzz)

-After you've generated your API key, you'll need to navigate to the UGT folder within the miEru directory, and open "config.txt".
-Find the line "google_api_key|", and paste the key directly after the pipe, replacing the existing entry.
+After you've generated your API key, you'll need to navigate to the UGT folder within the miEru directory, and open **config.txt**.
+Find the line **google_api_key|**, and paste the key directly after the pipe, replacing the existing entry.
 Save, and you're finished.

 ## Special thanks